amartincolby/Rust-Quick-Guide/README.md

 This will be a quick guide to learning Rust.
 I'm beginning work at the date of this commit (10/23/23) and hope to have it complete by the end of 2023.

+This tutorial is not meant for people absolutely brand new to programming.
+It is intended for people with at least some degree of experience and makes frequent connections to the languages Go, C, C++, TypeScript, and JavaScript since I see those demographics as the people most likely to come here.

 I think that the best docs are short, sweet, specific, and do not elide the fundamentals undergirding the syntax.
 I tried to achieve this educational perfection with my [ReasonML Quick Guide](https://github.com/amartincolby/ReasonML-Quick-Guide),